-- 5.43 Sustainable Drainage systems (SuDS) reduce the risk of surface water flooding by ensuring that there is no net increase in surface water runoff from new development.
+- 5.44 Sustainable Drainage systems (SuDS) reduce the risk of surface water flooding by ensuring that there is no net increase in surface water runoff from new development.
 They can also be designed to produce other benefits such as open space and enhancing biodiversity.
-Therefore, the provision of SuDS in new developments is supported. - 5.44 The Test Valley Local Plan contains policies relating to flood risk and water management which are not repeated here, but will apply to all relevant planning applications.
+Therefore, the provision of SuDS in new developments is supported. - 5.45 The Test Valley Local Plan contains policies relating to flood risk and water management which are not repeated here, but will apply to all relevant planning applications. - 5.46 Development proposals in areas prone to flooding should provide appropriate flood management measures to reduce the risk of flooding to both the proposed area of development and throughout the Parish, especially near Pillhill Brook, Mullen's Pond, Village Street and Amesbury Road.
+Sustainable Drainage Systems (SuDS) should be used, to manage surface water run-off from new developments, unless they are demonstrated to be inappropriate.